SonicDMG/SonicDMG.github.io/source/_posts/Moving-from-Cassandra-tables-to-Search-with-DataStax-Part-I.md

 ##### "Typeahead" search
 As I mentioned above the typeahead search simply takes the values the user types into the search bar and provides search suggestions based off of the sequence of letters typed in usually with a wildcard attached to the end of the sequence.
 An example is something like "d" which might return "database", "decision", "document", etc...
 Then, if the user continues with something like "da" could be "database", "databases", "datastax", etc... and so on.

 In the Cassandra based search case this is supported by the **tags_by_letter** table.
 Every time a video is added the related subscriber method in the VideoAddedHandlers class is called and **ALL** tags are inserted along with the first letter of the tag into their respective columns.
 Since multiple tags are allowed this means we end up looping through and batching up all commands for each tag.

 Then, when a user starts typing into the search bar we have the following query to get our results:
 ```SQL
 SELECT tag FROM tags_by_letter WHERE first_letter = ?
 AND tag >= ?
 ```
-Which returns all tags that match the query.
+Which returns all tags that match the query string from our search.
 We loop through those results and send our tags back to the UI.
 Pretty simple.

+Remember I previously mentioned the **first_letter** column is the partition key and **tag** is the clustering column which handles data ordering.
+This is where this all comes into play.

 At this point I'd like to point out that we are working only with tags.  **Neither the name or description of any videos are considered**.
 Sure, we could add support for this in our data model and code if we really wanted to, but it is something we have to explicitly take into account if we want that capability.